Todd1561/TandoraProxySvc/README.md

+## This project has been replaced with a rewrite that is itself a Pandora client and has no dependency on the pianobar-windows application.
+This greatly simplifies its operation.
+See the new repo here: [https://github.com/Todd1561/TandoraTCP](https://github.com/Todd1561/TandoraTCP)

 # Tandora Proxy
 This program is used to interface between the pianobar-windows open source application and any program that can send TCP commands.
 This would generally be useful in a headless home automation A/V setup to bring Pandora to your sound system.
 This application works by leveraging the Telnet server that can be enabled in Windows and remotely starting/sending commands to Pianobar.